hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `additional_location` - Additional datacenter locations of the API Management service.
 The `additional_location` block is documented below.

-* `certificate` - List of Certificates that is installed in the API Management service.
-Max supported certificates that can be installed is 10.
-The `certificate` block is documented below.

 ---

 `additional_location` block exports the following: